Best Hiking Boots for Men of 2026

 We create reader-supported, mission-driven objective gear reviews that are independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.

-Hiking Boot Comparison tables
+Hiking Boot Comparison table

 HIKING BOOT TREELINE AWARD MSRP* WEIGHT PER PAIR SOLE MATERIAL MIDSOLE UPPER MATERIAL WATERPROOF TECHNOLOGY WIDTH AVAILABLE SIZES